The Ashburton branch of the Berry family

 Philip Berry married Mary Cranch Bennett in Ashburton in February 1755.

-1760 John Berry, son of Philip and Mary, is baptized at the Salem Chapel, Newton Abbot, on the 24th April
+1760 John Berry, son of Philip and Mary, was baptized at the Salem Chapel, Newton Abbot, on the 24th April

 Exeter Flying Post 3 March 1803 p2 col4